AmirHBuilds/FreeByte/README.md

 # FreeByte

-FreeByte is a Python-based Telegram platform for selling and managing **VPN services** and **virtual phone numbers**, with wallet payments, referrals, admin tooling, and webhook-powered automations.
+FreeByte is a Python-based Telegram platform for selling and managing and **virtual phone numbers**, with wallet payments, referrals, admin tooling, and webhook-powered automations.

 It combines three runtime components: